-As a nonpartisan think tank focusing on the rapidly evolving intersection of technology, innovation, and public policy, one of the Information Technology and Innovation Foundation's (ITIF's) most important roles is to develop actionable proposals and insights that policymakers can trust to foster innovation, growth, and progress across America and in every congressional district and state.
-This report provides a menu of such ideas for the Trump administration and 115th Congress.
+As a nonpartisan think tank focusing on the rapidly evolving intersection of technology, innovation, and public policy, one of the Information Technology and Innovation Foundation's most important roles is to develop actionable insights and proposals that policymakers can trust to foster innovation, growth, and progress across America and in every congressional district and state.
+This report provides a menu of such ideas for the administration and Congress.

 It is not intended to be a comprehensive analysis of all tech policy issues currently before Congress.
 Nor should the fact that a proposal is excluded here be interpreted to mean that ITIF doesn't support it.
-Rather, this list is intended to highlight a selection of new ideas that may not yet have received adequate attention.
+Rather, this list is intended to highlight a selection of new ideas (beyond simply increasing funding for existing programs or broad regulatory or tax changes) that may not yet have received adequate attention.
 It is organized by topic area, with short summaries of each idea and citations for additional details.